NASA Bone & Joint Specialists

 Orthopedic Sports Medicine Surgeon & General Orthopedic Surgeon located in Houston, TX

 If you sprain your ankle multiple times, you’re also at risk of developing ankle instability.
 Left untreated, ankle instability can interfere with your quality of life and increase your risk of immobility.
-At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD, and Cristin Mathew, DO, lead their expert medical team in regularly diagnosing and treating this painful condition.
+At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD, leads the expert medical team in regularly diagnosing and treating this painful condition.
 To request your consultation with the caring, professional team, call the office or click the online booking tool today.

 Ankle instability is an orthopedic condition characterized by the outer side of your ankle giving way.
 Usually, this instability occurs when you’re playing sports or performing other physical activities like walking the dog or climbing a flight of stairs.
 Ankle instability is particularly common in athletes, but it affects non-athletes as well.

 Left unmanaged, ankle instability can interfere with your quality of life and prevent you from participating in activities you enjoy.
 To prevent the problem from getting worse, make an appointment with the caring team at NASA Bone & Joint Specialists today.

 What are the symptoms of ankle instability?

 The symptoms of ankle instability vary from person to person and depend on the severity of your condition.
 However, common telltale signs of ankle instability, include: